pgolding/photon/README.md

-# photon
+# Photon Entanglement Simulator

-Photon entanglement simulator
+A python version of the java-based simulator by Kumaresan Ramanathan.